tlehman/octopress/source/_posts/2013-10-06-history-of-domain-names.markdown

 That is, there used to be a single file that mapped hostnames to IP addresses, and everyone on the network would fetch that file over ftp to stay up to date with the network.

-To explain the quadratic growth (proportional to the square of the number of hosts), suppose there are N hosts on the network, then for each change that is made in a hostname, N hosts have to download a new copy of the file.
-That means that if each host in the network makes a change, then for each of those changes, all N of the hosts have to download a new copy, so N&times;N total FTP GETs.
+To explain the quadratic growth (proportional to the square of the number of hosts), [Nemo](https://self-evident.org/) corrected my explanation with:

-If this is incorrect, leave a comment, I'm trying to make sense of the rationale in the quote, but I might be wrong in my assumptions.
-Namely, if we can assume that once a host picks a name that it will stay constant, then it seems that the rate of growth should be linear, not quadratic.
+> the size of the HOSTS.TXT file is linear in the number of hosts, and the number of hosts that need to download the file is also linear in the number of hosts, therefore the total bandwidth required to distribute the file to all hosts is quadratic in the number of hosts